 The NWPHPS is a partnership between Public Health England, Health Education England, and the Champs Public Health Collaborative.
 Martin Smith, Consultant in Public Health, Liverpool City Council chairs the NWPHPS Steering Group on behalf of the Cheshire and Merseyside Directors of Public Health, as the host organisation for the delivery of the North West scheme.

-The NWPHPS Steering Group has representation from the North West sub regions of Lancashire & South Cumbria, Cheshire & Merseyside and Greater Manchester, and the following organisations and practitioner scheme roles:
+The NWPHPS Steering Group has representation from the North West sub regions:

 Health Education England